netlabtoolkit/ntk/README.md

 ------------------------
 When you are ready to run your widget you will need to add it into the system by opening the WidgetMap.js file located in the same directory (/app/scripts/views).

-Add your widgets path at the top of the file in the define section:
+Look at the top of the file in the define section:
 ```
 define([
 	'views/Blank/Blank',